 XM is a satellite radio service that is based in the 48 contiguous United States and 10 Canadian provinces.
 XM Satellite Radio has a wide variety of programming and commercial-free music, coast-to-coast, and in digital-quality sound.
 During your trial or when you subscribe, you will get unlimited access to XM Radio Online for when you are not in the vehicle.
 A service fee is required to receive the XM service.
 For more information, contact XM at xmradio.com or call 1-800-929-2100 in the U.S. and xmradio.ca or call 1-877-438-9677 in Canada.

 Radio Messages for XM Only

-See XM Radio Messages on page 3-71 later in this section for further detail.
+See XM Radio Messages on page 3-67 for more information.